 Left Center Right was first published by George & Company LLC in 1992.
 It is an entirely luck-based dice game for groups of three or more players.
 I received a copy of the game several years ago for a gift, and I have been using it in my math classroom ever since then!

 I have used this fun dice game with students at the beginning of the year as a first week of school activity.
 I have also incorporated it into a unit on data analysis and probability.
-It also makes a great activity for the last week or so of school when attendance numbers start to drop off like crazy.
+It is also one of my go-to end of year math activities for when attendance numbers start to drop off like crazy.

 Though some might not be a fan of the game due to its lack of strategy, I find it to be a fun community-building activity.
 I especially like that the winner of the game isn’t really determine until the very end of the game.
 There could be a player who spends 90% of the game without any chips who still ends up winning!

 Last summer, I was able to pick up five copies of the Left Center Right game at Dollar Tree to keep in my classroom.
 I’ve been on the lookout for more copies of the game this summer, but I haven’t seen any on my last few trips to Dollar Tree.

 - 3 Chips for Each Player – If you purchase a copy of the Left Center Right game, it will come with three chips for each player.
 There should be enough chips for six to eight players.
 If you want to play in a larger group, then you can substitute your own bingo chips or poker chips.